Police, SWAT surround home in Dayton

-DAYTON, Oh.
-(WDTN) — Dayton Police and SWAT surrounded a home in Dayton early Thursday morning.
+DAYTON, Ohio (WDTN) — Dayton Police and SWAT surrounded a home in Dayton early Thursday morning.

 The suspect’s girlfriend and four children are also inside the home, but police said it is not a kidnapping situation.
 They all stayed inside the home on their own, and telling police they were not coming out because they were scared.